Edmund Blunden: Personal life

 Blunden was married three times.
 While still in the army, he met and married Mary Daines in 1918.
 They had three children, the first of whom died in infancy.
 They divorced in 1931, and in 1933, Blunden married Sylva Norman, a young novelist and critic.
 That marriage, which was childless, was dissolved in 1945.
-The same year, he married Claire Margaret Poynting (1918–2000), one of his former pupils.
+The same year, he married Claire Margaret Poynting (1918–2000), a college room-mate of his daughter Mary Clare from his first marriage.
 Together, they had four daughters, who included Margaret, Lucy, and Frances.
 While in Japan in the summer of 1925, he met Aki Hayashi, and he began a relationship.
 When Blunden returned to England in 1927, Aki accompanied him and would become his secretary.
 The relationship later changed from a romantic one to a platonic friendship, and they remained in contact for the rest of her life.

 Blunden's love of cricket, celebrated in his book Cricket Country, is described by the biographer Philip Ziegler as fanatical.
 Blunden and his friend Rupert Hart-Davis regularly opened the batting for a publisher's eleven in the 1930s (Blunden insisted on batting without gloves).
 An affectionate obituary tribute in The Guardian commented, "He loved cricket… and played it ardently and very badly", and in a review of Cricket Country, George Orwell described him as "the true cricketer":

 The test of a true cricketer is that he shall prefer village cricket to 'good' cricket [....
 Blunden's] friendliest memories are of the informal village game, where everyone plays in braces, where the blacksmith is liable to be called away in mid-innings on an urgent job, and sometimes, about the time when the light begins to fail, a ball driven for four kills a rabbit on the boundary.

 In a 2009 appreciation of the book and its author, Bangalore writer Suresh Menon wrote:

 Any cricket book that talks easily of Henry James and Siegfried Sassoon and Ranji and Grace and Richard Burton (the writer, not the actor) and Coleridge is bound to have a special charm of its own.
 As Blunden says, "The game which made me write at all, is not terminated at the boundary, but is reflected beyond, is echoed and varied out there among the gardens and the barns, the dells and the thickets, and belongs to some wider field."

 Perhaps that is what all books on cricket are trying to say.

 Blunden had a robust sense of humour.
 In Hong Kong, he relished linguistic misunderstandings such as those of the restaurant that offered "fried prawn's balls" and the schoolboy who wrote, "In Hong Kong there is a queer at every bus-stop".

 His fellow poets' regard for Blunden was illustrated by the contributions to a dinner in his honour for which poems were specially written by Cecil Day-Lewis and William Plomer; T. S. Eliot and Walter de la Mare were guests; and Sassoon provided the Burgundy.